yboyacigil/gem-smash-game/README.md

 - Scoring is not implemented.
 - Game continues till you get bored up, levelling not supported.
 - Adding sound would be good!
-- Basket image needs to be better. (resoulution)
+- Basket image needs to be better. (resolution)